ahmohbati/SecOn/Passwords.md

 #### OS root account ####

 Like other Ubuntu-based distributions, there is no root password.
 Your default user account has been given sudo permissions.
 Graphical utilities requesting administrative access should prompt for password; enter your user password.
 Command-line utilities that require administrative access can be prefixed with `sudo`.
-For example, to add a user:
+For example, to add an OS user account:
 ```
 sudo adduser mynewuseraccount
 ```